zxul767/ex-machina/content/blog/clean-code-critique/index.md

     return PrimeGenerator().generate(n)
 ```

-While I don't claim this version is "perfect"--the `js•_is_divisible_by_nth_prime` method still has a side-effect, and the explanation of the optimizations is not detailed enough--I do hope you can agree that this version is likely to be significantly easier to understand for a future reader.
+While I don't claim this version is "perfect"--the `_is_divisible_by_nth_prime` method still has a side-effect, and the explanation of the optimizations is not detailed enough--I do hope you can agree that this version is likely to be significantly easier to understand for a future reader.

 Using Python helps in making the code less verbose than its Java counterpart, but upon close examination, you'll realize that the true improvements are in the introductory documentation, the more adequate partitioning, and the comments that explain what the code cannot explain on its own.